Atharva-77/PractiseGits2/README.md

 # PractiseGits
 This is a practise repo.This is only for mybranch.
-Merging it myBranch
+Merging it myBranch.
+Z1 Song is best